kaorahi/katawrap/sample/README.md

 # Sample of analysis with katawrap

-You may like to skip this document and open sample.ipynb directly for a quick look at what it looks like.
+You may like to skip this document and open katawrap_sample.ipynb directly for a quick look at what it looks like.
 You can try it with prepared analysis results immediately.

 ## About this directory

 * README.md: instructions (this file)
 * sgf/: sample SGF files
 * sample_result.jsonl: results of analysis by KataGo with katawrap
-* sample.ipynb: usege of analysis results with Python (Jupyter notebook)
+* katawrap_sample.ipynb: usege of analysis results with Python (Jupyter notebook)

 ## Note